Configuration¶

 - yam

-Customize baseline_age or baseline_reference_year if you pre-process alternative
+Customize baseline_age if you pre-process alternative cohorts for the baseline

 Biomass¶